 And for those craving more adventure, there are plenty of longer, more strenuous hikes that take you to extraordinary viewpoints of Mount Rainier and the Cascade Range.

-IMPORTANT: In 2024, a portion of Stevens Canyon Road will be closed for a road construction project.
+IMPORTANT: In 2025, a section of State Route 123 will be undergoing road construction.
 Get the full details on the National Park Service website.

 A Quick Geography Lesson